ningpengtao-coder/gitlab-foss/doc/ci/docker/using_docker_build.md

 NOTE: **Note:**
 The shared Runners on GitLab.com use the `overlay2` driver by default.

-By default, when using `docker:dind`, Docker uses the `vfs` storage driver which copies the filesystem on every run.
+By default, when using `docker:19.03.1-dind`, Docker uses the `vfs` storage driver which copies the filesystem on every run.
 This is a disk-intensive operation which can be avoided if a different driver is used, for example `overlay2`.